JuneSYi/CloudPractice/Docker/README.md

 5. Created docker-compose.yml file with some notes on following settings
 	- name of containers falling under services: need to reflect as we had in applications.properties file for db that we used for our pom.xml
 	- for nginx file, needs to reflect same as the customized Dockerfile for web
-	- for db exposed port, we use docker inspect <imageName> to see which port is exposed in the image
+	- for db exposed port, I used docker inspect <imageName> to see which port is exposed in the image
-	- for volumes we mapped the mysql db to vprodbdata to not lose our data
+	- for volumes I mapped the mysql db to vprodbdata to not lose our data
 6. docker-compose up
 7. pushed all customized images to dockerhub repo

 ### Multi Stage Dockerfile
 ###### ./multistage/Dockerfile
-- In the Containerizing Project section, we had to manually use maven to generate the artifact for tomcat
+- In the Containerizing Project section, I had to manually use maven to generate the artifact for tomcat
 	- Can further automate by adding more RUN commands:
 		- RUN apt update && apt install <jdk> && apt install <maven> -y
 		- RUN git clone -b <branch> <gitURL> && cd <directory> && mvn install
 	- problem with this:
-		- tomcat image will also contain the repo that we downloaded, mvn install will include tons of dependencies, the target directory will contain much more than the artifact (which is the only file we need)
+		- tomcat image will also contain the repo that we downloaded, mvn install will include tons of dependencies, the target directory will contain much more than the artifact (which is the only file I need)
-- the multistage dockerfile lets us build out an image, pull a specific file from that image and then build a separate image that we want to use with that file.
+- the multistage dockerfile lets us build out an image, pull a specific file from that image and then build a separate image that I wanted to use with that file.
-	- AS - we give our image a specific name
+	- AS - I gave our image a specific name
-	- COPY - we use --from=<imageName> and pull a file from there
+	- COPY - I used --from=<imageName> and pull a file from there

 ### Docker Compose
 ###### ./Dockertest/